 Do I need past rowing experience?

 Not at all!
-Every year we welcome over 100 members who are complete rowing novices.
-We will teach you all the basics by the time regatta season hits in spring: just in time for you to race your heart out!
+Every year we welcome over 100 members who have never rowed before.
+We will teach you all the basics before you race – one of the best parts of rowing.

 I’ve heard rowing is for tall people.
 I’m short.
 Can I still row?

 YES!
-The great thing about rowing is that the entire boat crosses the finish line together no matter what size the rowers are.
 You can be any size and still row well.
-Smaller rowers often have more heart and drive than taller ones!
-If you are really small, we have a special job for you.
+If you are small, and the thought of 6 sessions a week sounds daunting, but still want to be involved – then coxing is for you.
 The “coxswain” is the brains of the crew.
-He or she steers the boat and verbally guides the rowers through the work out or race.
+They steer the boat and verbally guides the rowers through the work out or race.
 The coxswain is an essential part of any crew and often makes the difference in a successful practice or race.

 When does MUBC train?